QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==
 = 11.1.1 ( April 14, 2026 ) =
 * Bug: Resolved a key navigation issue with new rendering
-* Enhancement: Strengthened validation for user input in text and paragraph fields
+* Enhancement: Strengthened security checks for contact field values
-* Enhancement: Improved security checks for contact field values
+* Patch: Fixed shortcode injection vulnerability that could allow unauthorized access to quiz results
 * Patch: Addressed an SQL injection vulnerability related to the merged_question parameter

 = 11.1.0 ( April 06, 2026 ) =